 In fact, consumer data is so valuable in the U.S. That according to Forbes, data scientists are one of the most in-demand careers in the country.
 So much so, that the median base salary for top-level data science managers is $250,000 and $160,000 for individual contributors with experience (I’m sure those numbers got your attention).

 And although data science isn’t the easiest way to understand customers (you can find that answer here).
-I must admit, that I’ve studied data science to give me an edge as a marketer.
+I must admit, I’ve studied data science to give me an edge as a marketer.
 I'm not the only one.
-In their book, Data Science For Business, authors Foster Provost and Tom Fawcett state that, “With vast amounts of data now available, companies in almost every industry are focused on exploiting data for competitive advantage.”
-So true!
+In their book, Data Science For Business, authors Foster Provost and Tom Fawcett, state that, “With vast amounts of data now available, companies in almost every industry are focused on exploiting data for competitive advantage.”
+Which is so true!

 In no particular order, here’s the only three reasons that consumers purchase products.

 Think of the last product that you purchased that cost over $100.
 Now, ask yourself—if you were alone on a deserted island, would that particular product matter to you at all?
 If not, there’s a 66.7% chance that the product falls under the category of what I call a "validation purchase."